nullpainter/sanchez/README.md

 NASA's collection of [Blue Marble](https://visibleearth.nasa.gov/collection/1484/blue-marble) images is an excellent source of high resolution underlay images.

+NASA's [G.Projector](https://www.giss.nasa.gov/tools/gprojector/) application is recommended to map the underlays to a globe.
+This application allows for accurate map rotation based on the known longitude of the satellites, and cna export high resolution images.

-Websites such as [Map To Globe](https://www.maptoglobe.com/) can be used to map the underlay to a globe.
-Images produced by both GK-2A and Himawari-8 are slightly warped so don't fully map to texture-mapped globes.
-In order to correct for this, Photoshop's lens correction filter can be used.
+All of the IR images are distorted and don't fully map to texture-mapped globes.
+In order to correct for this, Photoshop's lens correction filter can be used to minimise visible distortion.

 This is the approach used for the sample underlay images in the [Resources](Sanchez/Resources) folder.